-While, Hitachi Automotive Systems is a wholly owned subsidiary of Hitachi Ltd and longtime supplier of components including engine and brake parts to Honda.
+While, Hitachi Automotive Systems is a wholly-owned subsidiary of Hitachi Ltd and a longtime supplier of components including engine and brake parts to Honda.

 It assumes the alliance of Nissan Motor Co Ltd and Renault SA as its biggest client, accounting for around one-third of annual sales.
 Other customers include Toyota Motor Corp, Ford Motor Co and Volkswagen AG.

 The tie-up highlights Honda’s desire to join with other industry players as it competes to develop more lower-emission cars.
 It comes after Honda’s announcement that it was teaming up with General Motors Co to produce hydrogen fuel cell power systems in the United States from around 2020.